Basil

 Basil is a great source of beta-carotene, the substance your body converts into vitamin A. It is a powerful antioxidant that protects your cells from potential damage caused by metabolic by-products, known as free radicals.
 A sufficient intake of beta-carotene helps to protect your tissues and is important for healthy vision.

-Next on the long list of basil benefits are flavonoids – a type of antioxidants that have been shown to increase your cells’ defences against damage.
+Next on the long list of basil benefits are flavonoids – a group of antioxidants that have been shown to increase your cells’ defences against damage.
 They are so powerful that they can even make your DNA less vulnerable to radiation.

 Basil leaves are an excellent source of vitamin K, essential for healthy blood clotting – particularly important for wound healing.
 However, high intakes of vitamin K could interfere with blood-thinning drugs, such as warfarin, so if you take those, don’t go basil-crazy.